SubjectNerd-Unity/ReorderableInspector/README.md

 ## Usage

-By default, inspectors will only draw arrays marked with the `Reorderable` attribute as a `ReorderableList`
+To draw an array as a `ReorderableList`, mark the property with the `Reorderable` attribute.

 ```C#
 public class ListReorderTest : MonoBehaviour